Why Do Kittens Get Diarrhea?

 Recap:

 Why do kittens get diarrhea?
-Common causes include dietary changes, stress, parasites, and infections.
+The most common causes include:

 While mild cases often resolve quickly, persistent or severe symptoms require veterinary attention.